webstudio-is/immerhin/README.md

 ### Sync

-Calling sync() function returns you all changes that have been queued up for a sync since the last call.
+The `sync(`) function returns you all changes queued up for a sync since the last call.
-With the return from sync you can do anything you want, for example send it to your server.
+With the return from `sync(),` you can do anything you want, for example, send it to your server.

 Example